 RLM server already running for other programs

 It is possible to have two RLM instances running on a single license server computer.
-In this case, it is may be necessary to avoid conflicts in TCP Ports by assigning different ports to ADINA.
-TCP 5053 is used by RLM and TCP 49117 is used by ADINA.
+In this case, it may be necessary to avoid conflicts in TCP Ports by assigning different ports to ADINA.
+TCP and UDP 5053 are used by RLM and TCP 49117 is used by ADINA.
 In addition, TCP 5054 is the default monitoring port, and will have to be assigned to another TCP Port to view the RLM Web Server for ADINA.

 - TCP 5054 for the RLM Web Server monitor can be changed to NNNN by the command

 More details about RLM are found in the RLM License Administration Manual.

 System ID for Floating License (for ADINA 9.0 and earlier)

 Older versions of ADINA use Sentinel License Manager (SLM).
 The system ID for the floating license is obtained by running the "EchoID" program.

 Start > Programs > ADINA System n.n > Floating License > Run EchoID

 The Lock Code 1 ID is the system ID that you need to send to ADINA R & D (email: firstname.lastname@example.org) to obtain the license file.

 Start Floating License Server